U53RW4R3/RemoteKeyStrokes/README.md

     -p, --platform <operating_system>   Specify the operating system ("windows" is set by default if not specified)

-    -w, --windowname <name>             Specify the window name to focus on the active window ("freerdp" is set by default if not specified)
+    -w, --windowname <window_name>      Specify the window name to focus on the active window ("freerdp" is set by default if not specified)